NathanKr/simple-ci-cd-pipeline-for-next.js-app/README.md

   sudo nginx -t # test configuration sudo systemctl reload nginx # reload Nginx to apply changes:
     ```
----------->it is not working because the default nginx get inthe way so i romve the symbolic link
+---------->it is not working because the default nginx get in the way so i reomve the symbolic link

 ```bash
 sudo rm /etc/nginx/sites-enabled/default

 ```
-but it still exist in /etc/nginx/sites-available/
+but it still exist in /etc/nginx/sites-available/ (yet not active because link removed from sites-enabled)

 after this